bitfocus/companion-module-studiocoast-vmix/README.md

 * Added More functions Afecting Video Playback and Marking In and Out's
 * Added Presets for Video Playback and Marking In and Out's
 * Added Feedback live dB for monitoring Audio on an input or a bus
+* Added Varibles that lists the ShortTitle of an imput
+* Added Varibles that lists the full title on "list" inputs
 * Updated Audio presets with the new feedbacks